 A reference cavity is a passive optical resonator (resonant cavity) which is used as a kind of fly-wheel oscillator (short-term frequency reference) in an optical frequency standard.
-The optical frequency of a single-frequency laser (or of a single line of the output of a mode-locked laser) can be stabilized to the frequency of a resonance of the reference cavity, effectively transferring the higher frequency stability of the cavity to the laser.
-Such stabilization or frequency locking can be achieved e.g. with an electronic feedback system based on the Pound–Drever–Hall method or the Hänsch–Couillaud method.
+The optical frequency of a single-frequency laser (or of a single spectral line of the output of a mode-locked laser) can be stabilized to the frequency of a resonance of the reference cavity, effectively transferring the higher frequency stability of the cavity to the laser.
+Such stabilization (frequency locking) can be achieved e.g. with an electronic feedback system based on the Pound–Drever–Hall method or the Hänsch–Couillaud method.

 - using a rugged construction for the cavity setup, possibly with vibration-absorbing damping elements